LogtalkDotOrg/logtalk-for-vscode/README.md

 The user can configure settings via the VSCode menu `Settings`.
 Entering `Logtalk` in the input box will show the Logtalk settings.
 Follows a description of all the settings in this extension with their default values (if any).
 On Windows, PowerShell 7.3.x or later must also be installed.

+Settings are divided between _required_ and _optional_ settings.
+If you're migrating from an old version of this extension, you may need to delete the old settings (from the `settings.json` file) if you want to use only the defaults provided by the required settings.

 ### Required settings

 #### Logtalk home and user paths